idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## Perform Release Review

-PLN-4005 details the necessary steps for performing the release which includes performing a final review of MOOSE or MOOSE-based application.
-This review +must+ be performed by the Project Lead and is intended to ensure that all requirements are satisfied and that all [!ac](SQA) documentation is correct and complete.
+PLN-4005 details the necessary steps for performing the release which includes performing a final review of a MOOSE or MOOSE-based application.
+This review +must+ be performed by the Project Lead and is intended to ensure that all requirements are complete, accurate, and are satisifed and that all [!ac](SQA) documentation is correct and complete.

 !---

 ## Create Release Log

 The "release log" provides evidence that the final review of software was conducted.
-This log is a text file ("RELEASE_LOG.md") that should be added to the "release" directory of the repository.
+This log is a text file ("RELEASE_LOG.md") that must be added to the "release" directory of the repository.

 !alert note
 Please refer to the current version of PLN-4005 to determine what is necessary.
 Do not